 Another concern associated with penetrating damp is home insurance.
 Despite this, there isn’t a clear-cut answer as policies differ from company to company.
 Generally speaking, you may find that most insurance providers regard penetrating damp as general wear and tear, meaning that they won’t pay out for the repairs.
 With this being said, you’d have to consult your individual provider to find out what their policy entails.

 As previously mentioned, penetrating damp is caused by water seeping in through exterior walls and roof due to damage and defects.
 On the other hand, rising damp is caused by the capillary movement of damp from the ground into your home’s masonry.

 Here at Garratt’s Damp, we’re especially conscious about offering a transparent service which is why we set out to ensure each of our customers is educated about penetrating damp.
 We know how daunting it can be to leave your home in the hands of someone else, which is why we’re determined to make every customer aware of what’s being done to their home.

-We make it our mission to provide an efficient and honest service, and that's why we’re able to provide a no obligation quote upon performing a free site survey to diagnose the issue with your property.
+We make it our mission to provide an efficient and honest service, and that's why we’re able to provide a no obligation quote upon performing a site survey to diagnose the issue with your property.
 In order to find out more about our services from a member of our expert team, please get in touch.

 While basements have been a staple of home construction in multiple countries, they are still a relatively new concept in…

 Damp is a widespread problem in properties across the UK; however, this doesn’t stop the fact that it’s a serious…

 To understand how to locate the best damp specialist if you are a London-based property owner, you need to clarify…